SkrideOne/cx/rust_docs/memory_and_ownership_handbook.md

-# Memory and Ownership Management in Rust nightly 1.90 – Best‑Practice 2025
+# Memory and Ownership Management in Rust nightly 1.91 – Best‑Practice 2025

 ## Introduction

 Rust’s memory model couples deterministic allocation with compile‑time ownership and borrowing.
 Every value has a single owner, and values are automatically freed when they fall out of scope (RAII – Resource Acquisition Is Initialisation).
 Borrowing allows multiple immutable references or a single mutable reference, while lifetimes express how long those borrows are valid.
 These features eliminate entire classes of memory errors common in C/C++, such as use‑after‑free and double free.

-This manual consolidates memory‑management and ownership guidance for Rust nightly 1.90 as of August 2025.
+This manual consolidates memory‑management and ownership guidance for Rust nightly 1.91 as of August 2025.
 It replaces the previous `memory_handbook.md` and incorporates ownership rules that were split across multiple files.
 Each section distinguishes typical patterns, performance‑tuning techniques and advanced use‑cases.
-Stable and nightly features are clearly identified; where behaviour has changed recently, notes cite the official release notes (for example, Rust 1.87 guarantees that `Vec::with_capacity` now allocates at least the requested size【968327487850412†L134-L136】).
+Stable and nightly features are clearly identified; where behaviour has changed recently, notes cite the official release notes (for example, the nightly 1.91 release extends the guarantee that `Vec::with_capacity` allocates at least the requested size【684066008670463†L134-L140】 and makes many `std::arch` intrinsics safe to call with enabled target features【684066008670463†L134-L140】).

 ---